 In 2015, John starred in “Criminal Activities”, a crime thriller directed by Jackie Earle Haley and co-starring Michael Pitt.
 That same year, John received a Career Achievement Tribute at the Napa Valley Film Festival, where his film “Life On The Line”, an action/drama co-starring Kate Bosworth and directed by David Hackl, also premiered.
-John most recently starred in “I Am Wrath”, an action/thriller directed by Chuck Russell, and co-starring Chris Meloni.
+John also starred in “I Am Wrath”, an action/thriller directed by Chuck Russell, and co-starring Chris Meloni.

 John has received 2 prestigious aviation awards: in 2003 the American Institute of Aeronautics and Astronautics Foundation Award for Excellence for his efforts to promote commercial flying, and in 2007 The Living Legends Ambassador of Aviation award.